 They are grazers, feeding mainly on grasses.
 They are well evolved for this with strong front teeth to pull up the grass and large molars in the back of their mouths for grinding.

-According to the IUCN only the Grevy’s Zebra is endangered with approx. 2,250 individuals, while the mountain zebra is vulnerable, and the plains zebra is near threatened.
+According to the IUCN’s conservation status, the Grevy’s Zebra is endangered with approx. 2,250 individuals, while the mountain zebra is vulnerable, and the plains zebra is near threatened.
 Their decline is down to loss of habitat, illegal poaching, disease, and civil wars have also caused a drop in zebra populations.

 Interesting Zebra Facts